 CAITLIN STOREY (PRODUCER)

 Caitlin graduated in 2006 from the University of Kent with an MDram, having specialised in Stand-Up Comedy.
 She has been working as an actor for The Pantaloons since 2005, having completed tours on The Winter’s Tale, Romeo and Juliet (twice), Cymbeline, A Midsummer Night’s Dream, The Taming of the Shrew and Twelfth Night.
-It was in 2007 that she was made a producer and in 2008 gave up her full time job in PR to focus more on The Pantaloons.
-Caitlin puts her PR expertise to good use and currently deals with all press enquiries.
+It was in 2007 that she was made a producer.
+She is also a full time teacher of drama.

 STEPHEN PURCELL (ARTISTIC DIRECTOR)

-Stephen is the artistic brains behind The Pantaloons having formed the company in 2004 at the University of Kent from where he holds a PhD.
-Steve has directed many a show for The Pantaloons including thirteen Shakespeares plus The Canterbury Tales, Grimm Fairy Tales and Bleak House, all of which he co-adapted.
-He is Associate Professor of Shakespeare and Performance Studies at the University of Warwick, and has published widely on the work of Shakespeare and his contemporaries in performance: his publications include Popular Shakespeare, Shakespeare and Audience in Practice, a guide to Webster’s The White Devil, and chapters in The Routledge Companion to Actors’ Shakespeare and The Edinburgh Companion to Shakespeare and the Arts.
+Steve founded The Pantaloons in 2004, and is joint Artistic Director of the company.
+He has directed many a show for The Pantaloons, including fourteen Shakespeares, plus The Canterbury Tales, Grimm Fairy Tales and Bleak House, all of which he co-adapted.
+He also co-adapted The Odyssey for the company.
+He is Associate Professor of Shakespeare and Performance Studies at the University of Warwick, and has published widely on the work of Shakespeare and his contemporaries in performance: his books include Popular Shakespeare, Shakespeare and Audience in Practice, and most recently Shakespeare in the Theatre: Mark Rylance at the Globe.

 Discover what makes us so great to work with, setting us apart from other theatre companies.

-We do our own PR, which will get your venue more exposure in national and local press along with radio and consumer magazines
+- We help with PR, which will get your venue more exposure in national and local press along with radio and consumer magazines

-We make no demands and have no rider
+- We make no demands and have no tricky-to-fullfil riders